StoneT2000/CSE110-Lab-1/README.md

 quoting poor Missandei (her loyal advisor she freed from Kraznys) who probably says this every other day

+Then Jon Snow kills Daenarys, who he also loves, because Tyrion convinced him that this will save the people because Daenarys has become a mad Targaryen

 ## Appendix A - The Dragons

 ### Drogon